Last Updated: January 24, 2021

 Your neighborhood association, or block unit as a last resort, can be the venue where police get to know well-meaning residents, and where those residents can begin to understand some of the struggles and challenges of being a police officer.
 Officers who have less than satisfactory racial attitudes usually will be turned around only through positive interactions with different races and ethnicities, not through sitting in seminars or going through sensitivity training.

 Especially if your city does not have a strong and well-supported program of community policing, your neighborhood association needs to fill the void.

-We see both neighborhood leaders and cops on the beat able to increase their mutual understanding when they focus together a few moments on the fact that some of the suspicion and alienation between the two groups has happened because of the larger framework of the criminal justice system and the legislative system, and even a community development system that has sometimes worked against racial understanding rather than for it.
+We see both neighborhood leaders and cops on the beat able to increase their mutual understanding when they focus together a few moments on the fact that some of the suspicion and alienation between the two groups has happened because of the larger framework of the criminal justice system, the legislative system, and even a community development system that has sometimes worked against racial understanding rather than for it.
 (If interested in this topic, see our important page about racial equity and community development.)

 To cite just one example, the "war on drugs" sometimes led to over-zealous prosecution for possessing minor amounts of an illegal substance.
 Unfortunately sentencing guidelines punished crack cocaine, the form that was most affordable and popular in minority communities, much more harshly than the upper middle class forms of cocaine, leading in part to the mass incarceration problem in the U.S. today.
-Some of the community people automatically blame the police for this situation, when actually there are plenty of others who are complicit in too many people in jail for drug offenses.
+Some of the community people automatically blame the police for this situation, when actually there are plenty of others who are complicit in the problem of too many people being in jail for drug offenses.